gamov/IMDB-History-Analyser/README.md

 Movies will have their associated rating, the director(s) name and a URL to the IMDB website.

-ratings.csv is an example input and results.txt is the output.
+ratings.csv is an example input and results.txt is the associated output.

 Usage
 -----